How to Grow Garlic

-- Water after planting, to help settle the soil around the cloves.
+- Water after planting the garlic, to help settle the soil around the cloves.

-Garlic will grow happily in containers outdoors, and this is a good option in gardens where the soil is very heavy and wet.
+Garlic will grow happily in containers or pots outdoors, and this is a good option in gardens where the soil is very heavy and wet.

 - Choose a container at least 30cm in diameter and 20cm deep, with good drainage holes.

 - Fill with a good quality multipurpose compost and add a controlled release vegetable fertiliser.

 - Plant the cloves 10-15cm apart and 2.5cm deep, with tips just below the surface and pointing upwards.
 Don't plant bulbs right up against the edge of the container - leave enough space for them to swell as they grow.